HOME

 4)CONSULTATION ON CHOOSING SCHOOLS, COLLEGES, AND GRADUATE SCHOOLS WITH CONSIDERATION OF LEARNING DISABILITIES, ADHD, OR PSYCHOLOGICAL ISSUES.

-Alan Siegel, Ph.D. has been helping children, families and adults for over 40 years and specializes in comprehensive evaluation of the following issues and conditions:
+What disorders does Dr. Siegel specialize in evaluating?
+Alan Siegel, Ph.D. has been helping children, families and adults for over 45 years and specializes in comprehensive evaluation of the following issues and conditions:

 Learning Disabilities and Neuropsychological Disorders of all kinds including: reading, math, writing, academic fluency (speed), processing disorders including auditory and visual processing and learning and memory, receptive and expressive language processing disorders, developmental motor coordination, dyslexia and dyscalculia.